 Lonar Lake

-• Specialized micro-organisms such as anaerobes, cyanobacteria and phytoplankton survive in this harsh chemical environment.
-Recently, the colour of Lonar lake water had turned pink due to a large presence of the salt-loving haloarchaea microbes.
+• Specialised micro-organisms such as anaerobes, cyanobacteria and phytoplankton survive in this harsh chemical environment.
+Recently, the colour of Lonar Lake water turned pink due to a high concentration of salt-loving haloarchaea.

 Nandur Madhameshwar